 According to research teenagers are more prone to cocaine addiction.
 A survey done in schools shows that teenagers aged 12 to 17 years old have been exposed to cocaine in the past month before the survey was administered.
 Youth usually abuse cocaine with other drugs, which is referred to as polydrug use.

 Polydrug use happens when abusers combine two or more drugs such as using cocaine while drinking alcohol.
 What kids did not know about it is the danger of mixing two drugs together.
-Research has shown, that consuming two or more drugs all at once, will produce a substance in the liver known as cocaethylene.
+Research has shown that consuming two or more drugs all at once will produce a substance in the liver known as cocaethylene.
 This substance makes polydrug use a very risky action.
 In fact, these have caused many deaths than cocaine alone.

 Despite the persistence and prevalence of drug abuse in the western countries, drug testing shows that the number of youngsters and adults abusing cocaine have relatively decreased in number.
 According to records, there is a significant drop in cocaine abuse in the recent years from 7.2 percent to 6.0 among adults and youths.

 Youth exhibiting unusual habits and behavioral changes have been found positive through cocaine drug screening.
-These changes brought by abusing cocaine have actually pushed the government to prohibit the use of cocaine.
+These changes brought by abusing cocaine have pushed the government to prohibit the use of cocaine.

 Today cocaine is classified as a class A and is Schedule II by the Drug Enforcement Administration and the National Institute on Drug Abuse.
 By this, the production and distribution of cocaine drug are strictly restricted by the government.
 In most countries, the law is regulated by the Single Convention on Narcotic Drugs and the United Nations Convention against Illicit Traffic in Narcotic Drugs.
 In the United States, the control of cocaine production is regulated by the 1970 Controlled Substance Act.

-Because of its effects on people, cocaine is considered to be a hard drug.
+Because of its effects on people, cocaine is a hard drug.
 People who are caught to be trafficking cocaine will face some penalties.
 Younger people and adults who are caught to be positive in cocaine drug testing will hold varying liabilities.
 Despite this, demands for cocaine are very high in the black market.
 Coca leaves and other cocaine products are usually sold at $100 per tons.